mmazzariello/mmazzariello/README.md

 ### Hi there 👋 I'm Mariana

 I have a background in human resources and art.
 I'm passionate about tech and its intersection with people.
-I'm excited for the journey ahead to become a product engineer.
+I'm excited for the journey ahead to become a SOFTWARE engineer.
 I'm looking forward to joining teams delivering delightful and valuable experiences to users.

 🌱 I’m currently learning: